Convex Geometry and Duality of Over-parameterized Neural Networks: Main Results

 \subsection{Convex duality}

-In this section, we present our first duality result for the non-convex NN training objective given in \eqref{eq:problem_def2}. \begin{theo} The dual of the problem in \eqref{eq:problem_def2} is given by
+In this section, we present our first duality result for the non-convex NN training objective given in \eqref{eq:problem_def2}. \begin{theos} The dual of the problem in \eqref{eq:problem_def2} is given by

 and we have $P^*\ge D^*$.
-For finite width NNs, there exists an optimal network with at most $n+1$ neurons, i.e., $m\leq n+1$, such that strong duality holds, i.e., $P^*=D^*$, and an optimal $\firstwmat$ for \eqref{eq:problem_def2} satisfies $ \|(\data \firstwmat^*)_{+}^T \dual^* \|_{\infty} = 1\,, $ where $\dual^*$ is dual optimal. \end{theo} \begin{remark} Note that \eqref{eq:problem_dual} is a convex optimization problem with infinitely many constraints, and in general not polynomial-time tractable.
+For finite width NNs, there exists an optimal network width $m^*$ that is upperbounded as $m^*\leq n+1$ such that strong duality holds, i.e., $P^*=D^*$, and an optimal $\firstwmat$ for \eqref{eq:problem_def2} satisfies $ \|(\data \firstwmat^*)_{+}^T \dual^* \|_{\infty} = 1\,, $ where $\dual^*$ is dual optimal. \end{theos} \begin{remark} Over-parameterization has been extensively studied in the literature and has shown to be one of the key factors for the remarkable generalization performance of deep neural networks \cite{du_overparameterized,li_overparameterized,du2018overparameterized,arora2018overparameterization,brutzkus_overparameterized_linear,neyshabur2018overparameterization,ntk_jacot}.
+However, most of these studies require an extreme over-parameterization level, e.g., (Du et al, 2018) \cite{du_overparameterized} requires $m=\mathcal{O}(n^6)$, or even an infinite-width as in \cite{ntk_jacot}, which is far from empirical observations and therefore fail to explain the success of neural networks in practice.
+However, the result in Theorem \ref{theo:equality_dual} require $m^*$ neurons, where $m^* \leq n+1$.
+Even the upper-bound $n+1$ on $m^*$ is significantly less over-parameterized than the previous theoretical studies.
+Therefore, we claim that our analysis requires a moderate amount of overparameterization and aligns with practical settings. \end{remark} \begin{remark} Note that \eqref{eq:problem_dual} is a convex optimization problem with infinitely many constraints, and in general not polynomial-time tractable.
 In fact, even checking whether a point $\dual$ is feasible is NP-hard: we need to solve $\max_{\firstw:\|\firstw\|_2\le 1} \sum_{i=1}^n v_i \relu{\sample_i^T\firstw}$.
-This is related to the problem of learning halfspaces with noise, which is NP-hard to approximate within a constant factor (see e.g. \citet{guruswami2009hardness,bach2017breaking}). \end{remark} Based on the dual form and the optimality condition in Theorem \ref{theo:equality_dual}, we can characterize the optimal neurons as the extreme points of a certain set. \begin{cor} Theorem \ref{theo:equality_dual} implies that the optimal neuron weights are extreme points which solve the following optimization problem
+This is related to the problem of learning halfspaces with noise, which is NP-hard to approximate within a constant factor (see e.g. \citet{guruswami2009hardness,bach2017breaking}). \end{remark} Based on the dual form and the optimality condition in Theorem \ref{theo:equality_dual}, we can characterize the optimal neurons as the extreme points of a certain set. \begin{cors} Theorem \ref{theo:equality_dual} implies that the optimal neuron weights are extreme points which solve the following optimization problem